 - inflammatory bowel diseases (IBD), including ulcerative colitis and Crohn’s disease

 - bleeding from the rectum or blood in the stool

 Whether a colonoscopy takes place for screening or diagnostic reasons may affect whether a person can get Medicare reimbursement.

 If a doctor recommends a colonoscopy, understanding the reason behind the referral can provide some clarity when it comes to coverage and out-of-pocket costs.

-A doctor is responsible for providing individuals with an explanation called an Advance Beneficiary Notice of Non-coverage if they have reason to think that Medicare will not cover colonoscopy costs.
+A doctor is responsible for providing individuals with an explanation called an ABN if they have reason to think that Medicare will not cover colonoscopy costs.